The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

 • Repetition of certain words or phrases across participants

-• Emergence of new language that reframes the problem
+• Emergence of new language that reframes the issue

 2. Emotional Cues

-• Unspoken but felt moods — relief, defensiveness, hope
+• Unspoken but felt moods — defensiveness, hope, grief, irritation

 3. Behavioral Cues